-- a) 60,000,000 Class A Ordinary Shares of nominal or par value of CI\$0.05 each, 37,095,463 of which were issued and outstanding as of December 31, 2020 and each of which is entitled as such to one vote on each matter at any general meeting of shareholders of the Company.
-The holders of Class A Ordinary Shares are entitled to dividends after payment of all dividends to which the holders of the Class B Preference Shares (as defined below), Class C Preference Shares and the Class D Preference Share (as defined below) (together, the "Preference Shares") are entitled, including any arrears of dividends, in proportion to the amounts paid up on the Class A Ordinary Shares held by them, provided that, in the event that the dividend payable to the holders of Class A Ordinary Share in any year exceeds \$0.18 (CI\$0.15) per share, the Company shall pay an amount equivalent to such excess multiplied by four to the holders of each Class B and Class D Preference Share contemporaneously with such payment.
-The Class A Ordinary Shares may be issued by the Company for an issue price to be determined by the Company from time to time; - b) 250,000 9% Class B Cumulative Participating Preference Shares ("Class B Preference Shares") of nominal or par value of \$1.00 (CI\$0.84) each, 250,000 of which were issued and outstanding as of December 31, 2020.
+a) 60,000,000 Class A Ordinary Shares of nominal or par value of CI\$0.05 each, 37,664,724 of which were issued and outstanding as of December 31, 2022 and each of which is entitled as such to one vote on each matter at any general meeting of shareholders of the Company.
+The holders of Class A Ordinary Shares are entitled to dividends after payment of all dividends to which the holders of the Class B Preference Shares (as defined below), Class C Preference Shares and the Class D Preference Share (as defined below) (together, the "Preference Shares") are entitled, including any arrears of dividends, in proportion to the amounts paid up on the

+Class A Ordinary Shares held by them, provided that, in the event that the dividend payable to the holders of Class A Ordinary Share in any year exceeds \$0.18 (CI\$0.15) per share, the Company shall pay an amount equivalent to such excess multiplied by four to the holders of each Class B and Class D Preference Share contemporaneously with such payment.
+The Class A Ordinary Shares may be issued by the Company for an issue price to be determined by the Company from time to time;

+b) 250,000 9% Class B Cumulative Participating Preference Shares ("Class B Preference Shares") of nominal or par value of \$1.00 (CI\$0.84) each, 249,500 of which were issued and outstanding as of December 31, 2022.
 The Class B Preference Shares entitle the holders thereof to a fixed cumulative preferential dividend at the rate of 9% per annum as well as the participating dividend noted above.

 The Class B Preference Shares do not carry the right to vote except (i) in the event the Company is in arrears in the payment of dividends on the Class B Preference Shares, or (ii) as otherwise prescribed by the Articles.
 Class B Preference Shares may be issued at any time and from time to time by the Company in one or more series.
 In the event the Company fails to pay dividends, the holders of Class B Preference Shares and the Class D Preference Share shall have four votes for each such share held by them at any general meeting of shareholders of the Company.
-In the event that holders of Class B Preference Shares, acting together with holders of the Class C Preference Shares, acting together with holders of the Class C Preference Shares, acting together with holders of the Class B Preference Shares, acting together with holders of the Class B Preference Shares become entitled to vote for the election of a director, the holders of Class B Preference Shares, acting together with holders of the Class B Preference Shares, will be entitled to elect one director on the basis of one vote for each Class B Preference Share held.
+In the event that holders of Class B Preference Shares become entitled to vote for the election of a director, the holders of Class B Preference Shares, acting together with holders of the Class C Preference Shares, acting together with holders of the Class C Preference Shares become entitled to vote for the election of a director, the holders of Class B Preference Shares, acting together with holders of the Class C Preference Shares become Shares of the Class B Preference Shares become shares become set the class B Preference Shares of the Class B Preference Shares become entitled to vote for the election of a director, the holders of Class B Preference Shares, acting together with holders of the Class C Preference Shares, will be entitled to elect one director on the basis of one vote for each Class B Preference Share held.